andrewkshim/react-animatronics/README.md

 );
 ```

-These higher-order components work great with great with
+These higher-order components work great with [recompose][recompose],
-[recompose][recompose], but if you're not a fan of stateless components,
+but if you're not a fan of stateless components,
 react-animatronics also provides a component API, which we cover in the next
 section.